DefangLabs/samples/samples/django-postgres/README.md

 ---

-Title: Django & Postgres
+Title: Django & PostgreSQL

-Short Description: A customer relationship management list project developed using Python Django framework, offering a starting point to help you quickly build your customer management system
+Short Description: A customer relationship management list project developed using the Python Django framework, offering a starting point to help you quickly build your customer management system.

 Tags: Django, PostgreSQL